 “What is the legacy you want to pass on to the next generation?”
 This is the central question that family leaders should ask themselves.
-They have to begin by defining what constitutes their wealth, is only money?.
+They have to begin by defining what constitutes their wealth.
 Families generate and pass down the generations more than financial capital, which is certainly very important.
-They also generate and transfer human, intellectual and social capital, which is another kind wealth, and arguably more fundamental.
+They also generate and transfer human, intellectual, and social capital, which is another kind wealth, and arguably more fundamental.

 Ohter important questions that are part of the conversation around family legacy are: What do you want your family to stand for?
 Who should be actively involved in this process?
 What are the strengths and vulnerabilities of this family?
 How can the family be proyected into the future as a cohesive group?
 What is the responsibility of each individual in relation to the legacy?
 The answers to these questions inform the short term action plan but also outline the trajectory for subsequent generations.

 Those who have devoted years of work to creating something of value (a business, financial assets, knowledge, or a tradition) desire that the product of that work benefits their descendants.

 There are two goals that must be attained.
 First, that the wealth be maintained or increased to provide the coming generations with enrichment, safety, wellbeing and opportunities.
 Second, and more importantly, that the family that owns the wealth be preserved and strengthen.